JohnCselcuk/surfs_up/README.md

 - Pandas and Numpy

 ## Overview of Analysis
-Fictional company Waves and Ice Cream wants to determine if opening a surf shop in Oahu, Hawaii has good business value.
+The goal of this analysis is, Fictional company Waves and Ice Cream wants to determine if opening a surf shop in Oahu, Hawaii has good business value.
 Temperature data for the months of June and December were analyzed to assist in determining if a surf and ice cream shop business is sustainable year-round.